-Tied primarily to IHDA's Low-Income Housing Tax Credit (LIHTC) Program, IHDA developed the Statewide Referral Network (SRN) in 2008, as an overlay on the housing locator system.
-The SRN is a program that links vulnerable populations to affordable housing across Illinois.
+Tied primarily to IHDA's Low-Income Housing Tax Credit Program, the Statewide Referral Network ("SRN") was developed in 2008 as an overlay on the housing locator system.
+The SRN is an interagency initiative between the Illinois Housing Development Authority, Illinois Department of Human Services, the Illinois Department on Aging, the Illinois Department of Healthcare and Family Services that links vulnerable populations to affordable housing across Illinois.
 Eligible populations include persons with disabilities, persons experiencing homelessness and persons at-risk of homelessness.